Variables

 • portage

 Often upstream's tarball versioning or naming format doesn't quite follow Gentoo conventions.
 Using capital letters in names or differences in how underscores and hyphens are used in versions are particularly common.
 For example, what Gentoo calls foo-1.2.3b may be expecting a tarball named Foo-1.2-3b.tar.bz2.
 Rather than hard coding the package string, it is preferable to make MY_PN, MY_PV and MY_P variables and use those to define the upstream naming.
 EAPI=7 debuted a new set of functions, ver_cut, ver_rs and ver_test.
-These were backported into older EAPIs with the eapi7-ver eclass.
 The easy way of redefining the version, which should be used unless you are sure you know what you are doing, is to use these functions:

 MY_PN="Foo"